jeremybatesDC/vueGridBaseballCard/README.md

   --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

 ### 2nd release

+--> consider whether look is better with current stripe placement, or whether it should be the last row before table.
+Could make consfigurable i suppose.
+User could invert all 3 rows, for instance.

 --refactor caclcolor vars because we're using it in someplace and not others...